-I had never heard of Steinhoff until, in the summer of 2016, they threw down in the U.S. mattress scene with a monster $3.8 billion acquisition of Mattress Firm.
-Traditional mattress people were awestruck by this $22 billion South African furniture conglomerate's vision to further invest hundreds of millions of dollars into Mattress Firm's sprawling retail network, and to vertically integrate mattress manufacturing through the ensuing Sherwood Bedding acquisition.
-Steinhoff CEO Markus Jooste was revered as an exotic furniture edition of Warren Buffet, and Mattress Firm Chairman Steve Stagner achieved legendary status riding off into the sunset.
+I had never heard of Steinhoff until, in the summer of 2016, they threw down in the U.S. mattress scene with a $3.8 billion acquisition of Mattress Firm.
+The mattress industry was awestruck by this $22 billion South African furniture conglomerate's vision to further invest hundreds of millions of dollars into Mattress Firm's sprawling retail network, and to vertically integrate mattress manufacturing through the ensuing Sherwood Bedding acquisition.
+Steinhoff CEO Markus Jooste was revered as a kind of peer to Warren Buffet, and Mattress Firm Chairman Steve Stagner achieved legendary status riding off into the sunset.
 It made for a beautiful next chapter to the story of a hyper-aggressive M&A roll-up of over 3,500 antiquated mattress chains around the US.

-Just a couple months after, as we were in the thick of sorting through this bullying lawsuit, on December 6th 2017 Steinhoff sparked a wildfire of global headlines upon admitting "accounting irregularities," and Mattress Firm leaped down into a death spiral hooked to the hip of its parent company's multi-billion dollar fraud.
+On December 6th 2017, Steinhoff sparked a wildfire of global headlines upon admitting "accounting irregularities," and Mattress Firm leaped down into a death spiral hooked to the hip of its parent company's multi-billion dollar fraud.

 Here are my notes below on the series of events that follow surrounding the Steinhoff scandal, out of pure interest as a student of business and the mattress industry.
 There are too many disparate pieces of news coming out on a daily basis, without a centralized repository organizing them, so I'm sort of putting one together here.
 I started by updating this log on a daily basis to piece together the fast-paced narrative, and later will only make updates for substantial happenings.